roxy-cym/Plant-monitor/README.md

   * Select sd card and setup some of the SSH / SSID info
   * Insert the card into the RPi and power it up
   * Log into the device using SSH
-* Visualise time series data
+* Visualising time series data
   * Installing the Influx, Telegraf and Grafana
   * Setting up Telegraf configuration   [Telegraf configuration](https://github.com/roxy-cym/plant-monitor/tree/main/Telegraf%20Configuration)
   * Going the address http://hostname.local:3000